THE OKLAHOMA STATE UNIVERSITY LES HUSTON GEOLOGY FIELD CAMP

 The Les Huston Geology Field Camp contains 7 cabins built in 2008 and 2009 for students, and several vintage rustic cabins used by the faculty and staff.
-In addition to cabins, the facility includes central dining and kitchen facilities, a computer lab and drafting room, and restroom/shower facilities.
+In addition to the cabins,the facitility includes centeral dining and kitchen facilities, a computer lab and drafting room, and restroom/shower facilities.
 The cabins are furnished with bunk beds and mattresses.
 Students must provide their own sheets, blankets or sleeping bag, and pillow.
 Weekday meals including sack lunches are provided.
 Hot meals are not served on weekends, but college survival food including breakfast cereal, leftovers and sandwich fixings are provided.
-Affordable restaurants and fast-food are available in nearby Cañon City.
-Transportation is provided to Cañon City for weekend meals, shopping or laundry.
+Affordable restaurants and fast-food are available in nearby Canon City.
+Transportation is provided to Canon City for weekend meals, shopping or laundry.

 Faculty members teaching at the OSU field camp come from several different institutions and reflect the makeup of the camp.
-For the past several years, faculty members have been from OSU, University of Oklahoma, University of Colorado, Colorado Springs, Amarillo College.
-The 2012 faculty came to camp with a combined 27 years experience teaching this course.
+For the past several years, faculty members have been from OSU, Univeristy of Oklahoma, University of Colorado, Colorado Springs, Amarillo College.
+The 2013 faculty came to camp with a combined 31 years of experience teaching this course.

 GEOLOGIC SETTING AND LOCATION

-The Les Huston Geology Field Camp is located on the edge of the Cañon City Embayment approximately 7 miles east of Cañon City and is easily accessible from U.S. Highway 50, a primary east-west motorway that connects to Interstate 25 at Pueblo, CO.
+The Les Huston Geology Field Camp is easily accessible from U.S. Highway 50, a primary east-west motorway that connects to Interstate 25 at Pueblo, CO.